travisgoodspeed/md380tools/README.md

 ### Flash updated firmware for linux based installations ###

 Turn on radio in DFU mode to begin firmware update with USB cable:
+* change your MD380 language setting to English
 * insert cable into USB.
 * connect cable to MD380.
 * power-on MD380 by turning volume knob, while holding PTT button and button above PTT.